prisma/prisma1/content/04-Reference/03-API/04-Subscriptions.md

-### Subscribing to Deleted Nodes
+### Subscribing to deleted nodes

-For a given type, you can subscribe to all successfully deleted nodes using the generated type subscription.
+For a given type, you can subscribe to all nodes that are being deleted using the generated type subscription.

-#### Subscribe to all Deleted Nodes
+#### Subscribe to all deleted nodes

 If you want to subscribe for updated nodes of the `Post` type, you can use the `Post` subscription and specify the `filter` object and set `mutation_in: [DELETED]`.